sc-ventures/cloudbreak-documentation/docs/cb-credentials.md

 * [Create Credential on OpenStack](os-launch.md#create-cloudbreak-credential)

-### View Credential Details

-To view credential details, follow these steps.

-**Steps**

-1. In the Cloudbreak UI, select **Credentials** from the navigation pane.
-2. Click on the name of a credential.

 ### Modify an Existing Credential

 You can modify an existing Cloudbreak credential by following these steps.